 "Trees exhale for us so that we can inhale them to stay alive.
 Can we ever forget that?
 Let us love trees with every breath we take until we perish" said a well-known writer Munia Khan.
 Our country has so many festivals and mythological stories related to forests and trees.
 One of the most celebrated of them all is Van Mahotsav, a week-long celebration that is dedicated to Mother Earth in order to protect our life support system on the planet.
 Celebrated from July 1 through July 7, this week-long Mahotsav, aims at diverting attention towards the big issue, which undoubtedly is increasing deforestation.

-With the onset of monsoon, tens and thousands of saplings are planted all across India and the festival literally is the celebration and creation of new life.
+With the onset of the monsoon, tens and thousands of saplings are planted all across India and the festival literally is the celebration and creation of new life.
 Van Mahotsav was started back in the year 1950 by K.M.
 Munshi, who, back then, was a Union Minister for Agriculture and Food.

 The main aim of this Mahotsav is to create enthusiasm and awareness amongst the masses.
 During this festival, each and every citizen of India is expected to plant a sapling during the entire Van Mahotsav week and pass it on to the next generation.

 Almost all the airlines like Air India, Vistara, Air Asia along with many others have great connectivity in Delhi.
-Once you are in the National capital, you can easily book a cab, taxi or even take a metro from the airport to reach your desired destination.
+Once you are in the National capital, you can easily book a cab, taxi, or even take a metro from the airport to reach your desired destination.

 Once you deboard at the New Delhi station, you can easily locate the metro station and take a metro ride or simply book a prepaid auto or a cab and carry on your journey.

-By Road.
 While airways and railways are making hundreds and thousands of passengers travel to the capital city every day, there are many others who choose roadways to reach the capital city of India.
 If you are planning your trip to Delhi and considering roadways as an option, you can easily rely on various interstate bus services.
 Talking about the bus terminals in Delhi, the Maharana Pratap Interstate Bus Terminus (also known as the ISBT Terminal) is one of the largest terminals handling about 1800 passenger buses on a daily basis.

-Once you deboard at any of these terminals, you can easily book yourself a cab, taxi or just take a bus or a metro to reach your destination.
+Once you deboard at any of these terminals, you can easily book yourself a cab, taxi, or just take a bus or a metro to reach your destination.